-GenLayer: The Intelligence Layer of the Internet
+GenLayer: The Intelligent Layer of the Internet

 Limitations of Smart Contracts